benwestrate/zebra-aem-gulp-slang/README.md

         "jcr_location" : "/path/to/your/jcr_root"
     }
 ```
-3) install all dependencies
+3) Install all dependencies
 ```javascript
     npm install
 ```
-4) run the default gulp task
+4) Run the default gulp task
 ```javascript
     gulp
 ```